roguh/qtdemo/README.markdown

 ## Logic
 - Defining a custom Qt object in C++.
 - Qt context, set properties from C++.

+- Signals in DataObject.
+- Signals and slots in NotificationClient.
 - Defining a listmodel.
 - States.

-- TODO signals
 - TODO communicating with an http server, with and without ssl
 - TODO all sensors
 - TODO location

 ## Android Specific
-- TODO notifications
+- QAndroidJniObject
+- conditional compilation using `#if defined(Q_OS_ANDROID)` and .pro file
+- Java source code in android-sources/src/org/.../*.java
+- Java is registered in android-sources/AndroidManifest.xml

 ## Installation
-Developed using the Qt Creator.
+Developed using the open source version of the Qt Creator version 5.7.0.
 Tested on an Android emulator and on an Ubuntu desktop.

 Open the `.pro` file in a recent version of QtCreator to start developing.